 There are many ways to categorize low back pain – two common types include:

-Symptoms of The Low Back Pain In Older Adults
+Severe Lower Back Pain Symptoms In Older Adults

 We all might experience back pain at some point in our lives but there are due to the wrong lifestyle we followed such as Smoking, being overweight, and poor eating habits, or due to some health conditions like cancer or spinal diseases.
 But the main cause for low back pain is nothing but AGING.

-Usually, the pain takes its time during morning and evening when a person feels the highest stiffness.
-Disturbs sleep due to the pain.
+Usually, the pain takes its time during the morning and evening when a person feels the highest stiffness.
 Feel more of a pain when the injured area in the spine is pressed.
 Along with the feeling of aching and periodic pain while a person increases the body activity.
 Feeling the loss of flexibility and stiffness in the back.

 Low back pain can happen for every age group but while a person across the age of 60 they are more prone to it which is due to the degeneration of the joints in the lumbar spine.
 Older adults are usually suffering low back pain because of Osteoarthritis and Spinal Stenosis.

-- Pain that is most pronounced first thing in the morning and again toward the end of the day
+- Pain that starts in the early morning and stays the whole day

 - Height loss